mparno/fenics-web/source/download/index.rst

 Nightly snapshot releases
 *************************

-Every night, FEniCS snapshot releases are automatically generated for Ubuntu, Mac OS X, and Windows.
-They are made available at our :ref:`snapshots page <snapshot_releases>`.
+Every night, FEniCS snapshot releases are automatically generated for Ubuntu and Mac OS X. They are made available at our :ref:`snapshots page
+<snapshot_releases>`.

 *******************
 Development version